 Okay when we start to think and talk about frameworks for managing performance we tend to get all left brain.
 We get all those algorithmic neurological processes buzzing around.
 However, high performing organisations get a pragmatic framework in place that is a mix of left and right brain work, heuristic and analytic thinking.

-That is, we might be reporting all the numbers and financial data that we have, but this really misses the mark in terms of truly providing feedback on how we improve performance.
-What are the results we are achieving from all our effort…?
-How can we demonstrate an improvement in performance..?
+That is, we might be reporting all the numbers and financial data that we have, but this really misses the mark in terms of truly providing feedback on how we have improved performance over time.
+We lack the evidence, often due to the KPIs we are using.
+They tell us what we have done.
+Not what the impact was.

 Action Learning Cycle

 The Action Learning Cycle has been around for quite a while, originally said to be developed by British physicist Reginald Revans in the 1940’s.
+Bu if we go back a little further, we find that the action learning cycle came from Dr Walter Shewhart’s work in the 1920’s.

 Today it is proven as a basic method to get things moving, remember making progress is one of the keys to organisational momentum and motivation.

 And yet when we think performance management, we seem to want to get all theoretical, rather than practical.
 Those left brain, algorithmic electrons tend to trick us into thinking there must be an established set of instructions to establish a framework.
 But these instructions are hard to find.
-We need a method to develop this framework, and the PuMP method provides an excellent approach.

 PuMP and the ALC